 Naturally, moules-frites were on the menu and I choose to eat them at Aux Armes de Bruxelles.

 Located on Rue des Bouchers, the street where tourists run the risk of injury as multi-lingual, wipe-down menus are thrust in their face from over zealous waiters (who must surely be on commission), I was nervous that the food would be as sub-par as the online reviews depicted for the restaurants situated on this street.
-However, I had it on decent authority from online reviews and guide books when I was doing my research on where to eat and drink in Brussels that Aux Armes de Bruxelles was the exception to the rule…
+However, I had it on decent authority from online reviews and guide books that Aux Armes de Bruxelles was the exception to the rule…

 …except it probably wasn’t, as it turned out.